 IN THIS ARTICLE

-- AWS account
+- AWS account number and target region

 - Permission to launch EC2 instances